Andy-Chand/Flight-Computer/README.md

+***Legacy Code***: No longer maintained and server connections removed for security reasons.

-*Legacy Code*: Run FlightComputer.exe to see a running example without the SQL database and stored procedures.
+Run FlightComputer.exe to see a running example without the SQL database and stored procedures.

 This program is about taking data from an existing database (DB_Airports) and using the stored procedures to pull all airports.